palak21/-Summarizing-Data-and-Deducing-Probabilities/README.md

-Summarizing Data and Deducing Probabilities ( Work done with Reference course from Plural Sight,  Author : Janani Ravi)
+Summarizing Data and Deducing Probabilities
+Note(This Data has been taken from course offered by PluralSight.
+The author of this course is Janani Ravi).